-Appropriate format may handwritten include: online data entry in a database spreadsheet size of words and visuals font place of colour, symbols, capitalisation Style may include: basic structural conventions of text: chronological sequencing of events, identification followed by description - consistent use of grammatically correct simple sentence forms occasional use of complex sentences use of upper and lower case letters selection of register use of vocabulary to convey shades of meaning use of some idioms use of a range of tenses grammatical forms related to specific purposes Content may include: commonly used workplace abbreviations, symbols and icons · commonly used and specialised words from the immediate workplace environment Review may include: using own support resources such as the teacher, peers or spell checker to review: spelling and punctuation grammatical accuracy - clarity of purpose / audience / message appropriateness of layout, register effectiveness of layout features Critical aspects for Assessment must confirm the ability to: assessment and evidence · identify the purpose and audience for a range of required to demonstrate employment related text types competency in this unit • produce one digital and one handwritten employment related text of limited complexity with each text reflecting a different text type

-Certificates in General Education for Adults Section C: Units of Competency © State of Victoria 2018
+- handwritten

+- online

+- data entry in a database

+- spreadsheet

+- size of words and visuals

+- font

+- place of colour, symbols, capitalisation

+- basic structural conventions of text:

+- chronological sequencing of events, identification followed by description

+- consistent use of grammatically correct simple sentence forms

+- occasional use of complex sentences

+- use of upper and lower case letters

+- · selection of register

+- use of vocabulary to convey shades of meaning

+- use of some idioms

+- use of a range of tenses

+- grammatical forms related to specific purposes

+- commonly used workplace abbreviations, symbols and icons - commonly used and specialised words from the immediate workplace environment

+- using own support resources such as the teacher, peers or spell checker to review:

+- spelling and punctuation

+- grammatical accuracy

+- clarity of purpose / audience / message

+- appropriateness of layout, register

+- effectiveness of layout features

+Critical aspects for assessment and evidence required to demonstrate competency in this unit

+- identify the purpose and audience for a range of employment related text types - produce one digital and one handwritten employment related text of limited complexity with each text reflecting a different text type

-Context of and specific Assessment must ensure access to: resources for assessment real / authentic employment related texts online facilities, communications technology as appropriate At this level the learner works independently and continues to build and use their own familiar support resources for example they may use familiar support resources such as an online dictionary or thesaurus In order to support achievement of meaningful outcomes at the qualification level an integrated approach to assessment is recommended, refer to Section B 6.1 Assessment Strategy.
+- real / authentic employment related texts - online facilities, communications technology as appropriate

+At this level the learner works independently and continues to build and use their own familiar support resources for example they may use familiar support resources such as an online dictionary or thesaurus

+In order to support achievement of meaningful outcomes at the qualification level an integrated approach to assessment is recommended, refer to Section B 6.1 Assessment Strategy.

 Where this unit is being co-assessed with units related to another domain, such as personal purposes, the same texts may be relevant to both domains.

-Method(s) of assessment The following suggested assessment methods are suitable for this unit: • observation of the learner creating personally relevant texts of limited complexity related to employment purposes portfolio of drafts and completed texts of limited complexity created by the learner oral and / or written questioning to assess the ability to identify a range of personally relevant text types relevant to employment for different purposes and audiences and their features
+The following suggested assessment methods are suitable for this unit:

+- observation of the learner creating personally relevant texts of limited complexity related to employment purposes - portfolio of drafts and completed texts of limited complexity created by the learner - oral and / or written questioning to assess the ability to identify a range of personally relevant text types relevant to employment for different purposes and audiences and their features

-Unit Title Create texts of limited complexity to participate in the community
+Create texts of limited complexity to participate in the community

-Unit Descriptor This unit describes the skills and knowledge to develop writing skills to create a range of familiar and some less familiar handwritten and digital text types of limited complexity to participate in the community.
+This unit describes the skills and knowledge to develop writing skills to create a range of familiar and some less familiar handwritten and digital text types of limited complexity to participate in the community.
 Learners at this level work independently and continue to build and use their own familiar support resources.